Stewmath/oracles-randomizer-ng/doc/seasons_hard_guide.md

 - Hit the lever in the floodgate keeper's house by throwing a pot.
 The horizontal position of the throw is precise.
   [[Video]](https://clips.twitch.tv/ExpensiveAbnegateMoonFUNgineer)
+- Use the switch hook to get across water to reach Goron Mountain.
+(TODO: video)

 ## Subrosia